shimizukawa/pycontw2013-sphinx-introduction/index.rst

    And reStructuredText reST is markup language.

    * It was written with plain text.
-   * reST is similer to other wiki like markups.
-     But reST is different from others, it is extendable syntax.
+   * reST is similer to other wiki like markups but different from others, the reST syntax is extendable.
 It's a important point.

    This is a markup sample that contains LINK, EMPHASIS, STRONG and ROLE.